-() An intermediate-level fiction-writing seminar for students who already have some experience with writing short fiction and who are acquainted with the techniques of structure, dialogue, scene, and other elements of fiction writing.
-Students in the course begin to cultivate distinct voices as writers, including the development of an artist's statement.
-They produce several works of fiction, which are peer reviewed within the writer's workshop structure of the course and then thoroughly revised.
-The course also includes reading contemporary fiction, writing about the creative process and the structure of fiction, as well as some research about authors and their working methods so that students may begin to see how their work fits into these processes and literary traditions.
-Students are given a basic introduction to the publishing process.
-Prerequisite: ENGL 241.
+Principia College Catalog 2012-2013 ENGL 341 Fiction Writing II An intermediate-level fiction-writing seminar for experience with writing short fiction and who are structure, dialogue, scene, and other elements of fiction to cultivate distinct voices as writers, including the de They produce several works of fiction, which are peer restructure of the course and then thoroughly revised contemporary fiction, writing about the creative process some research about authors and their working me see how their work fits into these processes and literary introduction to the publishing process.
+Prerequisite: EN acquainted with the writing.
+Students in evelopment of an a eviewed within the wild.
+The course also is sand the structure ethods so that stude traditions.
+Students ady have some ne techniques of the course begin rtist's statement. writer's workshop includes reading of fiction, as well nts may begin to ENGL 345 Creative Writing on Location Creative writing on location for students enrolled in an approvides opportunities for in-depth individual researce cultural and programmatic content of the abroad or field to describe the current location.
+May be taken more that Offered only on Principia abroads and field programs. abroad or field prog ch and creative work ld program.
+The title ram.
+Coursework c based upon the e will be extended ENGL 351 Adv Creative Writing Seminar An advanced creative writing seminar for poets, ficti writers.
+The course is organized as a community of st develop portfolios of coherent work, exploring and expanding their practical understanding of what it me erious writers who d articulating their eative nonfiction are beginning to influences, and expanding their practical understanding of what it means to maintain a creative literary practice.

-ENGL 341 Fiction Writing II

-ENGL 340 Poetry Writing II

-ENGL 345 Creative Writing on Location 3.0 SH [GEA] (ART) Creative writing on location for students enrolled in an abroad or field program.
-Coursework provides opportunities for in-depth individual research and creative work based upon the cultural and programmatic content of the abroad or field program.
-The title will be extended to include location.
-May be repeated if locations differ.
-Offered only on Principia abroads and field programs.

-ENGL 351 Adv Creative Writing Seminar 3.0 SH [] () An advanced creative writing seminar for poets, fiction writers, and creative nonfiction writers.
-The course is organized as a community of serious writers who are beginning to develop portfolios of coherent work, exploring and articulating their influences, and expanding their practical understanding of what it means to maintain a creative literary practice.
 Prerequisites: one complete sequence in the creative writing series (ENGL 240 and ENGL 340) or (ENGL 241 and ENGL 341).

-ENGL 353 Literary Editing 3.0 SH [] () A workshop in which students learn the fundamental skills and methods of arts/literary editing and are introduced to the issues involved in editing a literary publication (either print or electronic).
+3.0 SH Literary Editing ENGL 353 A workshop in which students learn the fundamental skills and methods of arts/literary editing and are introduced to the issues involved in editing a literary publication (either print or electronic).

-ENGL 358 Seminar 3.0 Sł н [] ] ( (LIT) Centering upon a literary theme or form at the advanced level, this topics course is designed primarily for majors to engage in intense study or original research under the guidance of the profess or.
-It is c conducted with an emphasis on student-defined lea rning and ir icorpo orates sophist icated e xpectations for scholarship ar nd scholarly writing.
-Th ne title will b e exte ended to brief ly descri ibe the topic.
-May be taken mo re than once provided the topics di iffer.
+ENGL 358 Seminar 3.0 SH (LIT) [] Centering upon a literary theme or form at the advanced level, this topics course is designed primarily for majors to engage in intense study or original research under the guidance of the professor.
+It is conducted with an emphasis on student-defined learning and incorporates sophisticated expectations for scholarship and scholarly writing.
+The title will be extended to describe the current topic.
+May be taken more than once provided the topics differ.

-ENGL 388 Literature and Critical Theory 3.0 SH [] () The app olication of various critical theories to literary texts.
+Literature and Critical Theory 3.0 SH () [] The application of various critical theories to literary texts.

-ENGL 399 Capstone Proposal 1.0 - 3.0 SH [] () Prepares students for their capstones.
+ENGL 399 Capstone Proposal 1.0 - 3.0 SH Prepares students for their capstones.
 Students research possible topics and write a formal proposal for their capstones.
 Usually taken the semester preceding the capstone but can be taken concurrently.
 May be offered for variable credit from one to three semester hours.
 Prerequisite: ENGL 388.

-ENGL 400 Capstone in Literature 3.0 SH [] () ļ Individ ual read ing, research, and writing on a single literary issue or autho or culminating in Į an in-d epth the esis essay.
-Required for the majo or.
+Capstone in Literature ENGL 400 3.0 SH [] Individual reading, research, and writing on a single literary issue or author culminating in an in-depth thesis essay.
+Required for the major.